-- Works great on several different types of surfaces
+- Performs great on several different types of surfaces

 - Great for picking up pet hair and medium to small pieces of food, dust, dander

-- Great accessories included – hand vacuum is always a wonderful option
+- Helpful accessories included – hand vacuum is always a wonderful option

 - Strong suction

 - Long cord length

 - LED lights are always helpful when trying to look for dirt/dust

 - The cord can be annoying to move around

 If you need a vacuum cleaner that has great reviews and comes at a reasonable price, then the Shark Rocket DuoClean is a great choice.
 It doesn’t need to be recharged, has a long cord, an easy to use dust bin, great suction, has many helpful accessories, and can be used as a portable handheld vacuum too.
 On top of all of that, even if you don’t like it, you can always return it without a hassle.
 However, I don’t suspect you’ll want to ever return it once you use it to deep clean your home!